by Tassanawan Malai |

 Highlights:

-- Learn about the history of Thai elephants.
+• Learn more about the history of gentle Thai giants.

-One of the most anticipated things to do in Thailand is to spend a day with elephants!
-The Elephant Nature Park was the first establishment in Chiang Mai to rescue elephants and to create a peaceful sanctuary where people could visit them and see them in their natural jungle habitat.
+One of the most anticipated experiences in Thailand is a day dedicated to elephant welfare and spending time with these gentle giants!
+The Elephant Nature Park was the first facility in Chiang Mai to rescue elephants and create a peaceful haven where people could visit and observe them in their natural habitat.

-This tour begins with a pick-up at your guesthouse at 8 AM (full-day visit) or at 8:30 AM (short park visit).
-After you’ve driven through the softly rolling mountains and arrived at the park about one hour outside of the city, you’ll be greeted by the park’s staff.
-Your English-speaking guide will tell you about the rescued elephants and what their lives are like at the Elephant Nature Park.
+This tour begins with pickup from your guesthouse at 8am (full day visit) or 8:30am (short park visit).
+After driving through the rolling mountains and reaching the park about an hour outside of town, you will be greeted by park staff.
+Your English-speaking guide will tell you about the rescued elephants and their life in Elephant Nature Park.

-Next, you’ll meet the herd of elephants and enjoy some quality time with them from a safe viewing platform.
-You’ll also earn their trust by feeding them their favorite fruit.
-Afterward, enjoy a short rest and a vegetarian buffet lunch before joining the elephants for a scenic walk through the jungle.
-The walk ends at a refreshing river where the elephants will play together while you watch from the river banks.
-This is a great time to take photos while the elephants are splashing around in the water!
+You will then meet the elephant herd and enjoy some time with them from a safe viewing platform.
+You will also gain their trust by feeding them their favorite fruits.
+Afterwards, you can rest briefly and enjoy a vegetarian buffet lunch before joining them for a scenic walk through the jungle.
+The walk ends at a refreshing river where these creatures play with each other while you watch from the shore.
+This is a great opportunity to take photos while they splash in the water!

-The tour ends with the opportunity to clean up and change into fresh clothes before riding back to your hotel or guesthouse and smiling at the thought of your elephant adventure.
-You will arrive back in Chiang Mai around at 5 PM (full-day visit) or at 3:30 PM (short park visit).
+At the end of the tour, you will have a chance to clean up and put on fresh clothes before heading back to your hotel or guesthouse and remember your elephant adventure with a smile.
+You will arrive back in Chiang Mai around 5pm (full day visit) or around 3:30pm (short park visit).

 Thai Elephant Home